WesleyyC/Spatial-Pattern-Learning/README/Spatial Pattern Recognition.md

    During the development of this project, we found that matrix operation on `NaN` value is much slower than `0` value, so we decide to use `0` value to represent a null value, or a non-existen edge or node.
 In the compatability functoin, if the function detect a zero, it will return a zero score so that a non-existen edge/node would not have any impact on the result.

    However, if you do have a zero attributes for your existen edge/node, a good get around can be adding a small constatn to all your edge/node attributes and then set tha `NaN` value to `0`.

-- **Edge Attributes' Vector Representation**

-	During the development, we assume that the edge attribute is just a weight, so we assume the edge attribute will always be a weight so the connection is represented by a simple matrix.

-	However, in you real life, the edge attributes can be vector.
-So to modify the implementation, I think the major modification you might need to do is changing the constructon in `ARG.m` and `mdl_ARG.m`.

-	If you think this modification is too much, we are very likely to solve this probelm during our next update.

 - **Edge Compatability Calculation during Graph Matching**